Ahore: Bhata Gair

 Ahor was famous for Bhata Gair, a ceremony which, until 2004, took place during the festival of Holi.
 As a rule, only those born in Ahor were allowed to participate.
 In this ritual, people were divided into two teams, one that consumed alcohol and the other that did not, and they were separated with a fence in between.
 The aim was to cross the fence, and the team who crossed the fence wins.
 When one player attempted to cross the fence, the members of the other team would throw stones and attack the player who the player which was crossing the fence with bamboo sticks.
 The ceremony was ended by the administration due to its dangerous nature.

 Chamunda Mata Mandir

 Locals believe that a statue of Chamunda Mata (Hindu Goddess) appeared from an old pond called Daki nada (Evil Pond) when a potter was digging for clay in the pond.
 That Chunda / Chamunda Mata statue was put in the mandir now known as Chamunda Mata Mandir.

 Sureshawar Mandir

 The famous Sureshawar Mandir (Lord Shiva Temple) can be found on Aesrana Hill.
-The temple is about 10 km away from Ahor and is near Pandgara Village.
+The temple is about 10km away from Ahor and is near Pandgara Village.